maxzheng/great-life-guide/README.rst

 Relationships
 =============

 Alone we can do some things.
 Together we can do everything.
+For all relationships, focus on quality and not quantity.

 Family
   Friends may come and go, but family will always be there [as long as you don't misuse].